What You Really Need to Know Before Buying a House

 Here’s a big thing nobody says.
 Do not withdraw or deposit large amounts of money during the process of buying a house.
 Banks get suspicious when there is outside income or deposits.

-I had to write letters to the bank explaining where the money came from and it was not a gift.
+I had to explain to the bank where the money had come from and that it was not a gift.
 It was scary because during this, there was the fear of being rejected because I had saved money that I had earned and put it into my bank account for the sole purpose of buying a house.

 Don’t pay off any loans.
 You may think it’s a great thing to pay off the car because it shows you’re responsible.
 It actually drops your credit score when you pay off a loan because you’re closing a line of credit and banks again want to know how you were able to pay it off meaning you will have to write even more letters to lenders.